extrablind/oclock-memory-game/README.md

 # OR if symfony app is not installed, start build in php server with document-root in ./public dir. (not suitable for production)
 php -S localhost:2140 -t ./public/

-# OPTONNAL (when needed) reset the score and time : cleanup table that save scores
+# OPTONNAL (when needed) reset the score and time : truncate table that save scores
-bin/console memory:rese
+bin/console memory:reset
 ```

 ## Main files and dirs